lkh-767572/pwd-locker/README.md

 ![Table](pictures/show.png)

+# Roadmap
+- Adding an section to securly store notes
+- Browse button for login file path opening
+- Warning if you reuse passwords
+- Import passwords from different other password managing systems
+- Search for Passwords
+- and much more

 # Installation

 Include instructions on how to install and set up your project.
 You can provide step-by-step instructions or commands to be executed.